Synagogue Websites Shouldn’t Use Print Flyers as Images to Promote Events

 Posting event flyers as images on a synagogue’s website is an outdated practice which does more harm than good.

 Why should synagogues not post event flyers on their websites?

 Event flyers like what I’m describing are meant for print purposes only – a very different medium than the web, with very different considerations.
 They just don’t work on synagogue websites – it’s like trying to put a square peg in a round hole.

-Here are four reasons why synagogues should not post their event information in flyer form, saved as an image, on their websites:
+Here are five reasons why synagogues should not post their event information in flyer form, saved as an image, on their websites:

 - There’s no way to include links.
 How many synagogue event flyers have you seen where there’s a link contained in the text, either to email someone if you’re interested in attending, or to visit a certain URL for more information.
 If you post the event flyer as an image, and someone can only read the text by clicking on the thumbnail to view the larger version, can you then make the links work?
 You can’t.